Climate Action Plan

 Support county wide emission reductions

 In parallel with RCEA’s RePower Humboldt planning, the County of Humboldt and the seven cities within its boundaries are developing a 2040 Climate Action Plan (CAP) to reduce greenhouse gas (GHG) emissions throughout the region.
 This multi-jurisdictional plan will explore ways to reduce emissions while empowering local businesses and improving the health of our communities.
-Baseline emissions levels were informed by 2015 greenhouse gas emissions inventories RCEA is completing for each jurisdiction (see below, in progress).
+Baseline emissions levels were informed by 2015 greenhouse gas emissions inventories RCEA completed for each jurisdiction.

 Together the CAP and CAPE will determine the steps necessary to achieve a resilient and decarbonized future for Humboldt County.